 What is now Cavite City was once a mooring place for Chinese junks trading that came to trade with the settlements around Manila Bay.
 In 1571, Spanish colonizers founded the port and city of Cavite and fortified the settlement as a first line of defense for the city of Manila.
 Galleons were built and fitted at the port and many Chinese merchants settled in the communities of Bacoor and Kawit, opposite the Spanish city to trade silks, porcelain and other Oriental goods.
 The vibrant mix of traders, Spanish seamen and local residents gave rise to the use of pidgin Spanish called chabacano.

-The Americans established civil government in the province in 1901.
-The naval station in Sangley Point became the chief American naval base in the country.
+The Americans established a civil government in the province in 1901.
+The naval station in Sangley Point became the principal American naval base in the country.
 As a consequence of the persistent struggles in Cavite between American forces and Filipino rebels, the province became depopulated, leading to ratification of Public Act No. 947 of 1901, reducing the municipalities of Cavite from 22 to nine.